New navigation and a new look for Confluence

 - View and create spaces.
 Click Spaces to visit the space directory, where you can view all spaces on your site and create new spaces.

 - Search for people on your site.
 Click People to visit the people directory.

 - View content from add-ons like Team Calendars for Confluence and Questions for Confluence.

 Not seeing the Confluence or space sidebar?
 Drag the right edge of the global sidebar to expand it, or type [ on your keyboard.

-Once in a space, the space sidebar gives you access to the space overview (previously the space homepage), pages, blog posts, space tools and add-on content.
+Once in a space, the space sidebar gives you access to the space overview, pages, blog posts, space tools and add-on content.
 The trusty page tree is still there—click Pages in the space sidebar to reveal it.

 Switch from one space to another: Go from one space straight to another using the space switcher.
 Click on the down arrow next to the space name to see a list of your recently visited spaces, then select any of those spaces to open them up.

 Choose what content lives in your space sidebar: Hover over the bottom right of the space sidebar, and click on the pencil icon that appears to start customizing your sidebar: